huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 4: Once uploaded, the PDF will appear attached to a new entity in the **Library** with a **Name** property that is automatically filled in with the PDF file's name.

 Step 5: You can edit the name of the entity by automatically pulling out the content in the PDF file.
 Click on the **View** button in the right sidebar to view your file, and click on the **Edit** button.

-Within the document, use the cursor to highlight the text that you want to have as the name of the entity. **Click to fill**, written in blue, will appear in the sidebar.
+Step 5 optional: Within the document, use the cursor to highlight the text that you want to use as the name of the entity. **Click to fill**, written in blue, will appear in the sidebar.
 Click on **Click to fill**, and the highlighted text will appear as the name.
 You can also edit other aspects of the entity in the sidebar.
 Make sure to save any changes you make.

 Step 6: Decide who should be able to see and edit the entity.
 By default, the new entity is only visible to you and other users with **Admin** or **Editor** permissions.
 To change these settings, click on the **Share** button in the right sidebar.